Cladoselache: Postcrania and fins

 The caudal fin is distinctive, with a very tall and lunate (crescent moon-shaped) profile extending from a narrow tail base.
 A similar tail shape is also seen in Xiphias (the modern swordfish) and symmoriiforms.
 The notochord is upturned at nearly a right angle, continuing to the tip of the upper lobe of the fin.
 The upper lobe is composed of several rows of cartilage plates, known as epurals.
 The largest epurals lie furthest from the notochord, forming a sharp front edge to the upper lobe.
 The lower lobe is reinforced by at least a dozen thick radials.
 It is uncertain whether these radials attach directly to the notochord, or whether basals serve that purpose.
 The rear edge of the fin is merely composed of a web of dermal fibers.
 On either side of the caudal peduncle (tail stalk) is a broad fold or keel, which helps to stabilize the tail.
 When seen from above, the tail stalk nearly appears rectangular due to these keels.

 There are two dorsal fins: the first dorsal fin is located above the pectoral fins and is significantly taller than the second dorsal fin, which is located above the pelvic fins.
 Cladoselache was initially considered to lack fin spines, unlike most prehistoric sharks.
 However, a stout spine-like structure is now known to have been present in front of the first dorsal fin, according to specimens which were first described in 1938.
 The dorsal fin spine was recurved and nearly as long (from front-to-back) as it was tall, in contrast to the far more slender spines of ctenacanthiforms and other chondrichthyans.
-There is no ornamentation apart from randomly-oriented furrows which extend over its entire area.
+There is no ornamentation apart from randomly oriented furrows which extend over its entire area.
 The base of the spine was probably only shallowly implanted into the skin, and not closely appressed to the succeeding dorsal fin.
 The fin spine slots onto a plate of calcified cartilage, which is gilded with layers of bone-like cellular and acellular dentine.
 This internal structure is most similar to the sexually dimorphic spine brush complex of symmoriiforms, rather than the enamel-coated fin spines of other sharks.
-The presence of a fin spine in front of the second dorsal has long been uncertain, though it has been reported as absent.
+While another cladoselachid Maghriboselache had fin spine in front of both dorsal fins, for Cladoselache the presence of a fin spine in front of the second dorsal is uncertain, it is considered to be hypothetically present or absent.